neurobionics/ViconExtract/README.md

-# ViconExtract
+# ViconProcessing
-Scripts parse vicon data provided by users (.mat) into segmented strides and extract various biomechanical descriptors.
+MATLAB application which parses Vicon data provided by users (.mat) into segmented strides and extract various biomechanical descriptors.